Research

 How faults respond to stress changes

-Dynamics of volcanic eruptions
+Dynamics of volcanic systems

 Moment-duration scaling: Comparison between San Andreas slow events (dots) and proposed scaling for regular (green bar) and slow (blue bar) earthquakes.

-Low-frequency earthquakes
+Low-frequency/long-period earthquakes